amiraashraf0210/Student-Doctor/README.md

 ## Features

-- Ad, edit, and delete students and doctors
+- Add, edit, and delete students and doctors
 - Search functionality for both students and doctors
 - View all data in a single view
 - Modern and responsive UI